fauno/jekyll-pandoc-multiple-formats/README.md

 * `flags` is a string with the flags you will normally pass to `pandoc` on cli.
   It's used with all output types.

 * `outputs` is an array of output formats (even markdown!).
-I'll add support for specific flags (templates) on a next release.
+You can add output-specific flags as a hash.

 ## Layout